Optimize discrete loss with finite-difference physics constraint and time-stepping for PDE solving: Methodology

-In summary, CFD solves the discretized governing equations, PINNs learn a global neural approximation, and FDTO optimizes discrete flow states.
+In summary, CFD solves the discretized governing equations, PINN learns a global neural approximation, and FDTO optimizes discrete flow states.
 By incorporating coordinate transformations and operates in curvilinear coordinates on body-fitted grids, FDTO improves geometric adaptability for complex geometries.
 Coupled with finite-difference discretization with time-stepping-oriented optimization, FDTO further achieves a favorable balance among numerical stability, computational efficiency, and modeling flexibility for time-dependent problems.

-\subsection{\textbf{FDTO framework}}
+\subsection{\textbf{FDTO Framework}}